 More options for road and gravel

 Still say gravel racing and riding isn’t really a thing?
-Tyre makers at the Taipei show apparently think otherwise.
+Tire makers at the Taipei show apparently think otherwise.

 The new 40mm-wide Maxxis Refuse clincher uses a fine diamond tread pattern for outright speed, a tubeless-ready casing, and two layers of puncture protection under the tread to help it survive to the finish line.
 Meanwhile, the Rambler gets a more aggressive tread for better grip but just one layer of reinforcement since there’s more rubber thickness.